 A few months ago I wrote about smartphone apps that are designed to support a daily prayer practice.
-Most of the people who left comments on the post expressed how much they appreciated apps like the ones I wrote about, since they found that in today’s busy world, having words for prayer available on their phone simply made sense.
+Most of the people who gave me feedback on the post expressed how much they appreciated apps like the ones I wrote about, since they found that in today’s busy world, having words for prayer available on their phone simply made sense.

 But, predictably, one person came along and made a disparaging comment — quoting a conservative Catholic cardinal — that using a smartphone to pray, instead of a traditional paper-and-ink prayer book, in effect “desacralized” the prayer.
 I thought this was nonsense, and I said as much.

 But perhaps it’s a question worth considering.
 When it comes to technology — from our portable electronic devices, to such newfangled tools as social media groups and streaming videos — can we truly say whether it helps, or actually hinders, our spiritual lives?

 Probably the most reasonable answer is, “it depends.”

 Technology, after all, didn’t just originate with the first computer.
 Books and candles are just as much forms of “technology” as e-readers and LED lights.
 Technology is simply a tool — and like any tool, it can be used wisely or poorly.
 Naturally, it’s important to acknowledge how some forms of technology are more powerful or more morally ambiguous than other forms.